rtomaszewski/api-challenge/README.md

 - Create a DNS record based on a FQDN for the LB VIP.
 - Write the error page html to a file in cloud files for backup.
 Whew!
 That one is worth 8 points!

+## Part 4

+Challenge 11: Write an application that will:
+Create an SSL terminated load balancer (Create self-signed certificate.)
+Create a DNS record that should be pointed to the load balancer.
+Create Three servers as nodes behind the LB.
+- Each server should have a CBS volume attached to it.
+(Size and type are irrelevant.)
+- All three servers should have a private Cloud Network shared between them.
+- Login information to all three servers returned in a readable format as the result of the script, including connection information.
+Worth 6 points